asdyxcyxc/FULLSHADE.github.io/_pages/about.md

 permalink: /about.html
 ---

-My current specialty is Windows Kernel exploit-development and software security research.
-I spend the majority of my time researching various aspects of Kernel-Level Windows internals and conducting malware analysis reporting assessments.
-In my free time, I enjoy competing in Cybersecurity Capture-The-Flags (CTFs) and hunting for new security flaws while performing independent software security audits.
-I also enjoy producing and disclosing 0-Days while working with various companies to ensure the security of their products.
-Collecting CVE's through MITRE ATT&CK tends to be a result of this.
-My skill-set ranges from low-level binary/reverse engineering to conducting malware assessments.
-Outside of the realm of computer security I also tend to enjoy a good game of Chess.
+My current specialty is Windows Offensive security research, kernel exploitation, and anything low-level.
+I enjoy discovering and disclosing new 0day and building my vast CVE collection.
+I am also an avid CTF competitor.
+Outside of the realm of security, I enjoy a good game of chess.

 Cheers!